Shujun-He/RibonanzaNet2/README.md

 maybe try adjusting cutoff
 alternatively it may be better to directly predict raw distances and compute contact F1s at different thresholds

+### To do

+calculate F1 at top 3L predictions instead mask |i-j| < 5 during F1 calculations (probabaly won't change F1 by much but is more correct)